accodeing/fortnox-api/README.md

 ## Requirements

-This gem is build for Ruby 2.0 or higher, it's tested agains Ruby 2.0.0 and 2.1.2.
-Since it uses the keywords argument feature it won't work on Ruby 1.9.
+This gem is build for Ruby 2.0 or higher, it's tested agains Ruby 2.1.8, 2.2.4 and 2.3.0.
+Since it uses the keywords argument feature it won't work on older versions.

-If you want or need Ruby 1.9 compatability please contact us or better yet, submit a pull request.
-Instructions are to be found below :)
+If you want or need Ruby 1.9 compatability please submit a pull request.
+Instructions can be found below :)

 ## Installation